nicholas-ko-zy/django_map/README.md

 # Visualising the Vehicle Routing Problem (VRP)

 This repo contains the current work-in-progress code for my Django web application that visualises the vehicle routing problem (VRP).
+This project is built on the follow open-source resources.

+1. Django
+2. Leaflet
+3. Open Source Routing Machine (OSRM)
+4. Google OR-Tools
+5. Nominatim (for Geocoding)

 New Feature: Upload CSV to instantly add locations to map.
 (20250809 Happy National Day):